thevibeworks/wake-up-claude/README.md

 **Q: what if claude is actually busy?**
 A: he's an AI, he can multitask

-**Q: why "ping"?**
+**Q: why ascii art instead of just "ping"?**
-A: minimal effort, maximum annoyance. efficiency.
+A: because checking logs and seeing a tiny spaceship going "pew pew" is infinitely better than seeing "pong"

 **Q: can i use this?**
 A: fork it, i guess. your claude, your rules